cubee-cb/ncr-pakify/.wiki/Entities.md

 ### `boss kitsu` - Kitsu, The Eldest Kitsune

-Casts magic fireballs and fire beams, as well as magic barriers (as Cassette Blocks).
+Casts magic fireballs and fire beams, as well as magic barriers (represented in-game using Cassette Blocks).
 Level-relative movement.

 Uses different attack patterns with variant `super` and/or in New Game Plus.